norajeon/Product-Inventory-Lab/instructions/section-04.md

 1. Create a FileWriter object and pass the location of the file to write to
 2. First we save the nextId value so it can be read back in we loading the data
 3. Create an ArrayList of string representations of the object data
-4. Use the CSVUtils.writeLine to save the data to file
+4. Use the services.CSVUtils.writeLine to save the data to file
 5. Flush and close connection to the file

 ## Part 3 - Reading from File